LBHackney-IT/lbh-housing-register/README.md

 [Higher order components](https://reactjs.org/docs/higher-order-components.html) are used to wrap existing components with some logic about the current application, allowing for code re-use.

-- `whenEligible` - ensure that the applicant is eligible for completing an application
 - `whenAgreed` - ensure that the applicant has agreed to the terms and conditions